 Appendicitis is a medical emergency because an inflamed appendix can rupture and be life threatening.

 Dignity Health provides reliable emergency care for appendicitis in the Sacramento region — find your nearest location and see our experienced emergency care team today.
-You can also use our online waiting service, InQuicker™, to select your estimated arrival time at one our six emergency rooms.

 The appendix opens into the large intestine, or colon.
 Most cases of appendicitis result from mucus, stool, or a foreign body becoming trapped inside the appendix and blocking the opening.
 The obstructed appendix then becomes irritated, inflamed, or infected.
 If the appendix ruptures, contaminated contents from the appendix can leak into the abdominal cavity, resulting in a severe infection called peritonitis.